brettv30/Game-of-Thrones-GUI/README.md

 # GoT-Project
-Here's a project I did a while back, it is basically a Game of Thrones GUI that shows off some my Java skills.
-Feel free to modify and change it any way you'd like!
-Constructive criticism is greatly appreciated
+Here's a project I did a while back, it is an interactive Game of Thrones GUI that allows the player to choose their house, number of family members, social standing, and other fun little things.
+In order for the project to work you need to download all files and then run the GoT panel.
+Hope you enjoy!